manoj789916/IPR/README.md

 # IPR
-all about intellectual property rights
+All about intellectual property rights